-- 1. See "Long-Term Storage" on page 48 when storing the cutter for long periods and at end of season. - 2.
+- See "Long-Term Storage" on page 48 when storing the cutter for long periods and at end of season. - 2.
 If power take-off is engaged, reduce tractor engine speed to an idle and then disengage power take-off. - 3.
 Park cutter on a level, hard surface.
-Place tractor gear selector in park or set park brake. - 4.
-Wait for blades to come to a complete stop, then raise the cutter up and fold wing up to transport position. - 5.
+Place tractor gear selector in park or set park brake.

+- Wait for blades to come to a complete stop, then raise the cutter up and fold wings up to transport position. - 5.
 Without relieving hydraulics, shut tractor off.
-Refer to "Tractor Shutdown Procedure" on page 15.
+See "Tractor Shutdown Procedure" on page 15.